lovemonkey257/dabble/README.md

 ![alt text](docs/pad-msg.png)

 - Menus work
-- Volume works using log scale (seems more natural)
+- Volume works using log scale (seems more natural).
+Need to add config to toggle this
 - Station selection works
 - Station scanning works, although need to decide how to handle default list of channels to scan
 - Also captures audio format and genre but not currently displayed